Vein: Venous access

 Venous access is any method used to access the bloodstream through the veins, either to administer intravenous therapy such as medication, or fluid, parenteral nutrition, to obtain blood for analysis, or to provide an access point for blood-based treatments such as dialysis or apheresis.
-Access is most commonly achieved via the Seldinger technique, and guidance tools such as ultrasound and fluoroscopy can also be used to assist with locating an access placement.
+Access is most commonly achieved via the placement of a central venous catheter, a Seldinger technique, and guidance tools such as ultrasound and fluoroscopy can also be used to assist with access location.

 Imaging

-Ultrasound, particularly duplex ultrasound, is very often used to view veins in the diagnosis of venous disease.
+Ultrasound, particularly duplex ultrasound, is the most usual and widely used way of viewing veins in the diagnosis of venous disease.
 Venography is an invasive procedure that uses a catheter to deliver a contrast agent in giving an X-ray of veins.
 An augmented reality healthcare application is a near-infrared vein finder that films subcutaneous veins, and projects their image either onto a screen or onto the person's skin.

 Recognition techniques

 Some imaging techniques using veins have been developed for identification purposes.
 These vein matching technologies, include finger vein recognition, and eye vein verification.